2017 Transportation Planning Excellence Awards

 Sponsored by the Federal Highway Administration and Federal Transit Administration

-The Transportation Planning Excellence Awards Program is a biennial awards program developed by the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) and co-sponsored by the American Planning Association and the Transportation Research Board.
+The Transportation Planning Excellence Awards Program is a biennial awards program developed by the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) and co-sponsored by the American Planning Association.
 The program provides a unique opportunity to recognize and celebrate the outstanding transportation planning practices performed by planners and decision makers in communities across the country.
+Award winners will be recognized by receiving a commemorative plaque and participating in an awards ceremony.

 Plans, projects, or planning processes can be included in one or more of the following categories: Asset Management; Education and Training; Emergency Management and Transportation Security Planning; Environmental and Transportation Planning Linkages; Freight Planning; Land-Use and Transportation Linkages; Livability/Sustainability; Modeling and Technology Applications; Operations and Planning Linkages; Planning Leadership; Public Involvement and Outreach; Rural and Small Communities Planning; Safety Planning, and Tribal Transportation Planning.